kaurshubhkarmanjit/Age-calculate/README.md

 # Age-calculate
 This is python project

-This a age calculate project
+This  is a age calculate project